 Even peas and oats, two of the most commonly used ingredients for plant-based foods and beverages these days, are mostly imported from Canada and elsewhere.
-Every time a member would tell me a story like this, I would hear their frustration that they could not source their preferred ingredients closer to home.
+Every time a member would tell us a story like this, we would hear their frustration that they could not source their preferred ingredients closer to home.

 Meanwhile, PBFA continues to analyze and release data on the exponential growth of the plant-based foods industry.
 It seems like a real disconnect that this fast-growing sector of the food industry represents an economic opportunity for American farmers.